nonstopgames/acow/README.md

 `index.html` is the only HTML file and the entry point for the game.

 `/js` contains all the javascript files.
-The entry point is in `Main.js` while `game.js` contains the main logic flow of the game.
+The entry point is in `Main.js` while `Game.js` contains the main logic flow of the game.

 `/css` contains all the css style files.

-`assets.xml` and `configuratin.xml` contains the necessary meta data for the game.
+`assets.xml` and `configuration.xml` contains the necessary meta data for the game.

 `/media` contains all the media files.